onieronaut/Order-Fulfillment-App/README.md

 - Interacting with a shipping API to integrate tracking data on shipments
 - Adding a pickup shipment option
 - Extending the status management system to be more detailed
+- Add support for web application by implementing local storage usage